PowerLoom/docs/docs/Protocol/Specifications/state-v2.md

 #### Snapshotters

 Snapshotters are assigned slots on the protocol, and their identities are maintained on a separate `SnapshotterState` contract.
-The interface to this contract is maintained in the protocol state core contract as well as the data market contracts.
+The interface to interact with this contract is maintained in the protocol state core contract as well as the data market contracts.

 ```solidity
 /**